Xilitla is located in the mountain region of the Huasteca Potosina in the state of San Luis Potosi.

 The Eagle`s Shelter, with its European architectural style, is nestled amongst lush pine forests along a river creating a peaceful, relaxing environment away from the stress of the city.

-El Indio Fernández was an actor, producer, mentor for Mexican cinema and also a character whose life generated many great myths.
+El Indio Fernández was an actor, producer, and mentor for Mexican cinema and also a character whose life generated many great myths.
 His house was built in 1945 in a style reminiscent of the haciendas prior to the revolution.
 El Indio lived a large part of his life in this house which is located on a quiet street in the south of Mexico City.

 This retreat became a meeting place for intellectuals and famous celebrities, such as Marilyn Monroe, Frida Kahlo, Dolores del Río and is rumoured to have sheltered Che Guevara in its basement.